UEABIO/physalia-intro-stats-2023/docs/02-programming-basics.md

 library(tidyverse)
 ```

 You will get what looks like an error message - it's not.
 It's just R telling you what it's done.
 You should **read this** it gives you a full list of the packages it has made available to you.
-One of these should look familiar to you from last week?
+One of these should look familiar to you from last time?

 <select class='webex-select'><option value='blank'></option><option value='answer'>ggplot2</option><option value=''>tibble</option><option value=''>tidyr</option><option value=''>dplyr</option></select>

 Now that we've loaded the `tidyverse` package we can use **any** of the functions it contains but remember, you need to run the `library()` function every time you start R.

+The tidyverse is a collection of packages that share a philosophy of data analysis

 <div class='webex-solution'><button>Install the tidyverse.
-You DO NOT need to do this on RStudio Cloud.</button>
+You ONLY need to do this ONCE on your computer.</button>

 In order to use a package, you must first install it.
 The following code installs the package tidyverse, a package we will use very frequently.